ilhamyoga/Chat-Zone-App-react-native/README.md

   - Wait until finish the process
   - And finish, you can develop this application if you want.
   - Happy coding !

-### For Users!
-  - Donwload this application app-release.apk
-  - Install the application on your devices (the name of this apk chatzone2)
-  - Happy to use this application !

 ## Screenshot
 ## Demo